ksu-cs-textbooks/cis527/content/0-introduction/01-course-introduction.md

 #### Video Script

-Welcome to CIS 527 - Enterprise System Administration.
+Welcome to CIS 527 - Enterprise System Administration and CC 510 - Computer Systems Administration.
+Even though these are two different courses in the catalog, they teach the same content and will use the same Canvas course.
+So, anywhere you see CIS 527 in this course, you can also mentally substitute CC 510 in its place.

 My name is Russell Feldhausen, and I'll be your instructor for this course.
 My contact information is shown here, and is also listed on the syllabus, and on the home page of the course on K-State Online.
 My email address is russfeld@ksu.edu, and it is by far my preferred method of communication for matters outside of this course, since it allows me to have a record of our conversations and respond when I'm available.
-For the purposes of this course, I prefer that you contact me via Piazza.
-We'll discuss how to use that tool later in this module.

-I'll also be on the K-State CS Rocket Chat server, so you can easily chat with me there.
+I'll also be on the K-State CS Discord server, so you can easily chat with me there.
+There is a channel already created for this course that I encourage you to make use of throughout this course.

-As you may know, I am working remotely out of my home in Kansas City, so I won't be available on campus at all during the summer 2020 semester.
-I do have an office, and I will be there from time to time when I can during future semesters to meet with folks on campus and hold office hours.
+I am working remotely out of my home in Kansas City, so I won't be available on campus regularly during the Spring 2021 semester.
+I do have an office, and I will be there from time to time when I can during the summer to meet with folks on campus and hold office hours.
 I'll be sure to announce those times as they are scheduled.

-During the summer 2020 semester, I will also have a graduate teaching assistant, BreAnn Anshutz, helping me with the course.
-Her contact information is here, but once again we prefer that you use Piazza for any communication related to this course.
-By doing so, both BreAnn and I can respond to your questions as quickly as possible.

 In addition, I must give credit to several people for helping me develop the content in this course.
 First and foremost is [Seth Galitzer](http://people.cs.ksu.edu/~sgsax/), the CS system administrator, as well as several of my former students and teaching assistants.

 For a brief overview of the course, there are 7 lab modules, plus a final project, that you'll be responsible for completing.
 The modules are configured in K-State Online as gated modules, meaning that you must complete each item in the module in order before continuing.
 There will be one module due each week, and you may work ahead at your own pace.
 When you are ready to have a lab graded, you'll schedule a time to meet interactively with me either in person or remotely.
-Finally, all work in this course must be completed and all labs graded by no later than July 31st, 2020.
+Finally, all work in this course must be completed and all labs graded by no later than July 30th, 2021.

 Looking ahead to the rest of this first module, you'll see that there are a few more items to be completed before you can move on.
 In the next video, I'll discuss a bit more information about navigating through this course on Canvas and using the videos posted on YouTube.